erfanjazebnikoo/Quala-PID-Pathfinder/README.md

 Here in this robot when the sensor senses a white surface then buffer gets High as input and when the senses black line buffer gets Low as input.

 ### 1-  Main board
+AT90CAN128 8-bit AVR Microcontrollers is used for controlling whole the process of line follower robot.
+The outputs of comparators are connected to digital pins.
+At90can128 read these signals and send commands to the driver circuit to drive the line follower.
+Driver section consists of two motor drivers and two DC motors.
+The motor driver is used for driving motors because AT90CAN128 does not supply enough voltage and current to the motor.
+So we added a motor driver circuit to get enough voltage and current for the motor.
+The microcontroller sends commands to this motor driver and then it drives motors.

 | Unit | Description |
 | ------ | ------ |